pH-7/MyDreamLife.eu/README.md

 The artificial intelligence of the app will give them, ste-by-step, the whole map for starting their dream life & doing it!

-## It's not MyDreamLife.eu, but MyNewDream.eu
+## It's not MyDreamLife.eu, but MyNewDream.eu!

 Although both domain names were available, I distractedly typed a different name (maybe because I was speaking to people and drinking in the same time ...).

 After the payment made, I sadly noticed my mistake but it was already too late..
 Anyway, "MyDreamLife.eu" is actually "MyNewDream.eu"!
 There is worse in life!